 The flexi volunteers make up the largest group of volunteers, and work during the festival week.
 As a flexi volunteer, you will be the face of the festival for our audience, and also help the festival run smoothly.
 Your main tasks will be to give information to the audience and guests at our information stands and to help out during events and screenings during the festival.
 This may include decorating the venues, helping out during Q&A’s, making rush-lines, keeping the venues tidy, etc. In short, being present and helpful for audience, guests, festival staff and the employees at the venues.
 For this we are looking for people who are flexible, independent, who work well in a fast-paced situation, but also handle quiet moments, and who enjoy being in touch with people.

 Do you enjoy working with text, and are you good at spotting mistakes?
-Then you can help us with the proofreading of the festival magazine, approximately one month prior to the festival (likely between 28 and 31 January)!
+Then you can help us with the proofreading of the festival magazine and websites, approximately one month prior to the festival!
 Volunteers of this group must be fluent both in written Norwegian and English.